 But what is new is social media.

 While many of us dealt with body image insecurities as teens, we weren’t comparing ourselves to other girls we didn’t even know.
-Or to photoshopped celebrities or influencers.
+Or to Photoshopped, glam squad-manufactured celebrities.

 And that’s what you need to point out to your daughter.

-Let her know that her favorite personalities whose beauty she admires and/or seeks to imitate, don’t even look like the pictures they’re posting on social media.
+Let her know her favorite celebrities whose beauty she admires and/or seeks to imitate, don’t even look like the pictures they’re posting on social media.
 They had help!